Contracts - Overview

 Financial Markups

-Financial Markups can be set to automatically apply to line items on the Schedule of Values.
+Financial Markups can optionally be set to automatically apply to line items on the Schedule of Values.
 These can also be used to setup taxes (if not one standard tax rate is applied).
+See Contracts - Financial Markups.

 Sub Jobs